ythuangyt/friendship-mobility/index.md

 For these reasons, human mobility is a topic that has always drawn attention of researchers.
 Many studies have been led around analyzing coarse-grained human mobility through statistical model.
 In this datastory, we extend our horizon and study **fine-grained** human mobility by looking at the evolution of human mobility on a day-to-day basis.

-The dataset we used inlcudes long-term (2012.04 - 2014.01) global-scale checkins collected from the Foursquare application, as well as two snapshots of users' friendship before and after the checkin collection period.
+The dataset we used inlcudes long-term (2012.04-2014.01) global-scale checkins collected from the Foursquare application, as well as two snapshots of users' friendship before and after the checkin collection period.
 A checkin includes the User ID, the Venue ID and the time at which it was taken.
 For each venue, the dataset also provides the country of location, the latitude/longitude coordinates as well as the venue category.
 Categories include "Post Office", "Pub" or even "Paella Restaurant" for a total of around 500 different categories.
 Using this dataset we will analyze the effect of multiple factors on the similarity of user's mobility through.

-### So, what are the factors?
+### So, what could be the factors that influence the mobility?
 Well for example, a factor that affect mobility is how sociable a user is!
 According to their number of friends, how unique do you think a user's movements in regards to other users with a similar number of friends is ?
 The following plot represents the median cosine similarity for users with similar sociability.

 <p align="center"><iframe id='similarity_sociability_mean' frameborder="no" border="0" marginwidth="0" marginheight="0" width="67%" height="367" src="plot/CS_sociability.html"></iframe></p>